spring-media/adsolutions-implementationReference/publisher/donna-magazin.md

 ### Important Notes

-- For Intext Outstream and for Richmedia we just need one placement with Appnexus.
+- For Intext Outstream and Richmedia we just need one placement with Appnexus.
 - __IMPORTANT__ Please place the "inpage" placement in the required position for InText.
 Take care that we need the whole website wide for it.